Time Sensitive Submission: New Educational Providers / Previous Grandfathered Educational Providers

 If your organization is interested in providing continuing education coursework that can be used toward the Pharmaceutical Representative license requirement, you must apply to CDPH during our application cycle.

-The next application period for new courses will open later in the summer, 2019.
+The next application period for new courses will open in the winter, 2019.

-Eligible organizations should follow the application link (APPLICATION LINK: WILL OPEN SOON) to access the application and related forms and instructions.
+Eligible organizations should follow the application link (APPLICATION LINK: IS NOW OPEN) to access the application and related forms and instructions.

 Once a course is submitted via the online application, CDPH will send an initial email confirming our receipt of the course.
 If the application is determined to be complete, we will review the course content and support documents.
 After each course is reviewed, CDPH will send a final email notice regarding the status of each Education application.

 Note: We held an abbreviated application cycle for 2019 courses May 2019.
-Our application process is being updated and will reopen for a longer application period, later in the summer.
+Our application process is now reopened.

 Beginning October 15, 2017: "any Schedule II medications, as defined by the Title 21 United States Code Controlled Substance Act."